Understanding how myelin is generated

 To achieve this, Associate Professor Simon Murray will use a zebrafish laboratory model, which allows fluorescent imaging of the nerve growth processes at the single-cell level in the living organism.

-Outcomes of this project will deepen our understanding of how the brain normally develops and is maintained.
+This will deepen our understanding of how the brain normally develops and is maintained.

 lead investigator